Citrix ADC SDX 11515, SDX 11520, SDX 11530, SDX 11540, and SDX 11542

 The following components are visible on the back panel of the SDX 11515/11520/11530/11540/11542 appliance:

-256 GB removable solid-state drive that is used to store the Citrix ADC software.
+One 256 GB or larger removable solid-state drive that is used to store the Citrix ADC software.

 USB port (reserved for a future release).

 Non-maskable interrupt (NMI) Button that is used at the request of Technical Support and produces a core dump on the Citrix ADC appliance.
-You must use a pen, pencil, or other pointed object to press this red button, which is recessed to prevent unintentional activation.
+Use a pen, pencil, or other pointed object to press this red button, which is recessed to prevent unintentional activation.